kuzzleio/documentation/src/protocols/1/native-protocols/socketio/index.md

 ### Configure listening port

 <div class="alert alert-warning">
-HTTP, WebSocket and Socket IO protocols share the same underlying server instance.
+HTTP, WebSocket and Socket.IO protocols share the same underlying server instance.
 Modifying the listening port will impact all these three protocols.
 </div>

 By default, Kuzzle listens to the ``7512`` port.